bevyengine/rfcs/rfcs/52-unstable_features.md

 The PRs for the initial feature, various changes during its finalization and for the stabilization can be opened by different persons.

 The feature gate should not be exposed on the main `bevy` crate, but only on the subcrates where it is relevant.
 It can be enabled as a user by adding dependencies directly on the subcrates and enabling the feature.
+The tracking issue should list the subcrates impacted.

 ## Drawbacks